Carrot Halwa, AKA ‘gajar ka halwa’, is a sweet stewed carrots dessert with a delicate aroma of cardamom and saffron!

 - 1 cup almond meal

-- 2 tbsp sliced almonds or pistachios for garnish
+- 2 tablespoons sliced almonds or pistachios for garnish

-- Tun Instant Pot to Saute(Hi) mode.
+Turn the Instant Pot to Sauté(Hi) mode.
 Add ghee and grated carrots.
 Cook for 2-3 mins with the glass lid on.

-- Add almond milk and close the lid with the pressure value set to sealing.
-Set Instant Pot to Manual(Hi) for 5 mins.
+Add almond milk and close the lid with the pressure value set to sealing.
+Set Instant Pot to Pressure Cook/Manual(Hi) for 5 minutess.
 Quick release.

 - Add sugar, almond meal, cardamom powder, raisins and saffron.Mix well.

-Turn Instant Pot to Saute(Hi) and cook for 5-7 mins until most of the liquids are evaporated.
+Turn the Instant Pot to Sauté(Hi) and cook for 5-7 mins until most of the liquids are evaporated.